 - 3School of Education, University of Delaware, Newark, DE, United States

 Joint engagement with a speaker is one cue children may use to establish that an interaction is relevant to them and worthy of attention.
 People on pre-recorded video cannot engage contingently with a viewer in shared experiences, possibly leading to deficits in learning from video relative to learning from responsive face-to-face encounters.
-One hundred and thirty two toddlers (24 and 30 months old) were offered referential social cues disambiguating a novel word’s meaning in one of four conditions: responsive live (a speaker was present and engaged with children); unresponsive video (a speaker on video looked at the camera and smiled at scripted times); unresponsive live (although present, the speaker behaved as she did on the unresponsive video), and responsive video (a speaker on closed-circuit video engaged with children, as in video chat).
+One hundred and seventy-six toddlers (24 and 30 months old) were offered referential social cues disambiguating a novel word’s meaning in one of four conditions: responsive live (a speaker was present and engaged with children); unresponsive video (a speaker on video looked at the camera and smiled at scripted times); unresponsive live (although present, the speaker behaved as she did on the unresponsive video), and responsive video (a speaker on closed-circuit video engaged with children, as in video chat).
 Children of both ages reliably learned the word in the responsive live condition, and older children (30 months) learned in the unresponsive live condition.
 Neither group learned in the responsive or unresponsive video conditions.
 The results show that the addition of communicative social cues to the video presentation via video chat was not sufficient to support learning in this case.
 Rather, toddlers’ transfer and generalization of words presented on video chat may depend on other contextual factors, such as co-viewers who scaffold their learning.
 Live, responsive video as implemented in this and prior studies is compared, with implications for the use of video chat via the Internet with young children.

 In 1968, the groundbreaking program Sesame Street was developed in the belief that television could be used to teach preschool children from lower income families academic skills they often lacked at school entry (Bereiter and Engelman, 1966; Cooney, 2001; Palmer and Fisch, 2001).
 This proposal was initially met with skepticism (Davis, 2008), but decades of research clearly show that Sesame Street viewers were better prepared for school than non-viewers were (Wright et al., 2001; Zill, 2001) and that early viewing was associated with better educational outcomes as late as adolescence (e.g., Anderson et al., 2001).
 One specific benefit was that preschoolers’ vocabulary increased after exposure to Sesame Street (Rice et al., 1990).